near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 - https://github.com/near/near-sdk-rs/issues/560
 - https://github.com/near/near-sdk-rs/issues/703

-The following cases are the most commonly encountered bugs that cannot be restricted at the type level:
+The following cases are the most commonly encountered bugs that cannot be restricted at the type level (only relevant for `near_sdk::collections`, not `near_sdk::store`):

 ```rust
 use near_sdk::borsh::{self, BorshSerialize};